-In addition to fulfilling the senior thesis requirement for the American Studies major, AMST 485 also counts for the Experiential Learning General Education Requirement.
+In addition to fulfilling the senior thesis requirement for the History major, HIST 485 also counts for the Experiential Learning and Writing Intensive General Education Requirements.
 As such, the following are also goals for this course:

-- Apply what was learned in coursework to new scenarios outside standard university courses. - Identify their personal values and learning goals and direct themselves by creating personalized learning experiences that may include alternative means of learning. - Clarify and refine their understanding of their strengths and weaknesses in content of relevant disciplines and in skills such as time management, organization, professionalism, and so forth. - Recognize their knowledge and lack of knowledge. - Connect their undergraduate experiences and their post-graduation lives.
+- Students will be able to apply what was learned in coursework to new scenarios outside standard university courses - Students will be able to identify their personal values and learning goals and direct themselves by creating personalized learning experiences that may include alternative means of learning - Students will be able to clarify and refine their understanding of their strengths and weaknesses in content of relevant disciplines and in skills such as time management, organization, professionalism, and so forth - Students will be able to recognize their knowledge and lack of knowledge - Students will be able to connect their undergraduate experiences and their post-graduation lives - Demonstrate satisfactory knowledge of the varying strategies to convey arguments, main ideas and support/ evidence. - Demonstrate satisfactory knowledge of the varying patterns of composition organization and development. - Demonstrate satisfactory knowledge of the audience, the role of the writer, and rhetorical strategies. - Demonstrate satisfactory knowledge of writing conventions and correctness.